 It’ll cost you $110/mth for residential season parking from HDB and given the scenario that you work in CBD, about $200/mth for season parking from URA.

-Parking costs vary largely depending on the area you go to, but let’s take an average of $100/mth for shopping centres and coupon-type parking.
+Taking your family and friends out in your car?
+That’s extra parking costs too.
+Parking costs vary mainly depending on the area you go to, but let’s take an average of $100/mth for shopping centres and coupon-type parking.

 Sigh, why are there so many ERP gantries in town?!

 Accounting for daily commute to CBD for work and trips to town on weekends, you can potentially pay up to $180/mth.